Silverwolf90/game-of-life/README.md

 * Put function decorators (ie: `curry()`, `memoize()`) on same line as name.
 * [Place the arguments less likely to change first.](http://glebbahmutov.com/blog/put-callback-first-for-elegance/)

-Ideally (not required, context dependant-- use your discretion):
+Ideally (not required, context dependant-- use discretion):
   * Functions should be pure (you need a really good reason to not follow this one)
   * Function should be one expression.
 Avoid return.
   * Avoid intermediate variables